aaronsutton/dhva_analyzer/README.md

-#Aaron's de Haas-van Alpen data analyzer
+#Aaron's dHvA data analyzer

 This is a python based analyzer for de Haas-van Alphen quantum oscillation measurements written as a selection of python scripts.
 It is certainly a work in progress and is based upon Patrick Rourke's LabView dHvA analyzer.
+It is designed to work specifically with the datasets created in our lab.

 ##Requirements
 * Python 2.7 (not tested with Python3)